michael2012z/BitBible/markdown/KJV/files/Ps.md

 10. And confirmed the same unto Jacob for a law, and to Israel for an everlasting covenant:

-11. Saying, Unto thee will I give the land of Canaan, the lot of your inheritance:lot: Heb. cord
+11. Saying, Unto thee will I give the land of Canaan, the lot of your inheritance:

 12. When they were but a few men in number; yea, very few, and strangers in it.